Will Bratt: Euroseries 3000

 Bratt continued with de Villota's team, moving into the Euroseries 3000 for the 2009 season.
 Heading into the final round, Bratt was one of four drivers who could still win the title as he was only six points behind championship leader Fabio Onidi.
 Bratt finished first and second in the two races, with his second-place finish breaking a tie with Marco Bonanomi.
 Both drivers finished with 71 points and four wins, but Bratt's second gave him a 3–2 advantage in relation to the championship.
 Not only winning the Euroseries 3000 title, Bratt also won the Italian Formula 3000 Championship crown.

 GP2 Series

 As a prize for winning the Euroseries 3000 title, Bratt won a drive in the GP2 Asia Series for the 2009–10 season with Euroseries 3000 organisers Coloni Motorsport.

 Formula Two

 Bratt moved into the FIA Formula Two Championship in 2010.

-He was the only driver disqualified from a race that season.
-Bratt was disqualified from the second race at Silverstone having failed to obey a drive-through penalty and being black flagged – he finished second but received no points.
+Bratt was the only driver disqualified from a race that season.
+He was disqualified from the second race at Silverstone having failed to obey a drive-through penalty and being black flagged – he finished second but received no points.

-Bratt came 9th in the championship out of 30 drivers with 92 points despite missing 8 out of the 16 rounds.
+Bratt came ninth in the championship out of 30 drivers with 92 points despite missing eight out of the sixteen rounds.